The CSIRO Low-Carb Diet was developed in Australia by the CSIRO.

 The compliance rate was 79% for low-carbohydrate group and 82% for the low-fat group.

-Once again, the “low-fat” diet of 30% energy from fat is NOT a low-fat diet and protein requirements far exceed human requirements.
+Once again, the “low-fat” diet of 30% energy from fat is NOT a low-fat diet and 53% of energy from carbohydrate is NOT a “high-carbohydrate” diet.
+The protein requirements far exceed human requirements.

 David Jenkins, the Toronto-based researcher who created the glycaemic index, and Neal Barnard are amongst the co-authors of a trial studying the impact of vegan diets on the management of type 2 diabetes.